 San Jose House Flipping Outlook

-The home values in San Jose have increased dramatically since the Great Recession ended, making the market competitive for house flippers.
-House flipping in San Jose can still be lucrative if done right and during certain real estate market conditions.
+The home values in San Jose have increased dramatically in the last 20 years, making the market extremely competitive for house flippers.
+House flipping in San Jose has to be timed well with economic cycles.
+Home supply is very low and incomes are very high, making the up-front investment significant.